Development of a simulation and analysis framework for N{\nu}DEx experiment: Analysis of track reconstruction

-Background events are primarily due to single electrons from energy emissions within the region of interest (ROI) and $2\nu\beta\beta$ events.
-With adequate tracking resolution, these can be distinguished from signal events through topological reconstruction. $\gamma$-ray backgrounds are primarily attributed to $^{208}$Tl and $^{214}$Bi, decay products of the $^{232}$Th and $^{238}$U chains.
+Background events are primarily driven by single electrons from $\gamma$-ray interactions within the region of interest (ROI) and irreducible $2\nu\beta\beta$ decays.
+With adequate tracking resolution, these can be distinguished from signal events through topological reconstruction.

 Figure~\ref{fig:GammaSpec} shows the simulated $\gamma$-ray spectra of $^{208}$Tl and $^{214}$Bi in 10 atm $^{82}$SeF$_6$.
-Although both isotopes emit high-energy $\gamma$ rays, the total energy deposited in the gas via Compton scattering or photoelectric absorption is typically well below the ROI.
-This indicates that $\gamma$ backgrounds are unlikely to mimic $0\nu\beta\beta$ signals based solely on total energy deposition, reducing their impact on event identification.

-$2\nu \beta \beta$ decays also contribute to the background, producing two electrons, though these events are rare.
-Since the neutrinos carry away most of the decay energy, the total energy deposited in the detector is generally well below the $0\nu\beta\beta$ $Q$-value of 2.996 MeV.
-Figure~\ref{fig:2vbb} shows that, when the detector energy resolution is considered, some $2\nu \beta \beta$ events may fall within the ROI.
+Both isotopes emit high-energy $\gamma$ rays, and could mimic the signal if the total energy deposited via Compton scattering or photoelectric absorption is within the ROI. \rewrite{To normalize the radioactive $\gamma$ background from the copper shield, activity levels were referenced from the NEXT technical design report~\cite{Alvarez_2012}, assuming a total copper shield mass of 7584 kg.
+The normalized factor of 2$\nu\beta\beta$ is calculated using the $^{82}$Se half-life of $1.08 \times 10^{20}$ years (68\% C.L.)~\cite{Elliott:1992cf}.} $2\nu \beta \beta$ decays also contribute to the background by producing two electrons, \reviewII{although} these events are spectrally distinct.
+Since the neutrinos carry away most of the decay energy, the total deposited energy is generally well below the $0\nu\beta\beta$ $Q$-value of 2.998 MeV. \rewrite{However, when finite energy resolution is considered, the high-energy tail of the $2\nu\beta\beta$ spectrum can \Fix{overlap} the ROI, as shown in Fig.~\ref{fig:GammaSpec}.}

-To enhance signal–background separation, six topological variables are extracted from the reconstructed tracks.
+To study signal–background separation for the aforementioned $\gamma$ background, six topological variables are extracted from the reconstructed tracks from $0\nu\beta\beta$ signal and single-electron background, both with total kinetic energy of 2.998 MeV.
 Table.~\ref{tab:sumParameters} summarizes these variables.

-Figure~\ref{fig:PareDis} shows the distributions of six topological variables for $0\nu\beta\beta$ and background events ($^{208}$Tl, $^{214}$Bi, $2\nu\beta\beta$), while the correlation matrices in Fig.~\ref{fig:CM} highlight a strong correlation between track length ($L$) and number of hits ($N$), consistent with the intuitive expectation that longer tracks span more pixels.
+Figure~\ref{fig:PareDis} shows the distributions of \reviewII{the} six topological variables for $0\nu\beta\beta$ and background events.
+The correlation matrices in Fig.~\ref{fig:CM} display the relationship between these parameters.
+The single-electron backgrounds of 2.998 MeV tend to have longer track length and lower energy for low energy blob.

-For signal events, the correlation between track length ($L$) and total energy ($E$) is weaker than for backgrounds, as signal energy is more localized near the track endpoints, whereas background energy tends to be more widely distributed along the track.

-After applying a pre-selection cut of $E > 2.5$ MeV, the dominant background is from $^{208}$Tl $\gamma$ events.
-To further suppress this background, we applied a Boosted Decision Tree (BDT) analysis using TMVA~\cite{Hocker:2007ht}.